1) The Transport standard is clear. It is Direct. Everything else said in the regulation about transports is optional and therefore meaningless.

 But what about Encryption and Hashing?The MU2 requirement gets specific about Encryption and Hashing, but don’t worry.

-This Encryption and Hashing requirement is important but not hard to meet.
+§170.210(f) Encryption and hashing of electronic health information.
+Any encryption and hashing algorithm identified by the National Institute of Standards and Technology (NIST) as an approved security function in Annex A of the FIPS Publication 140-2 (incorporated by reference in § 170.299).This Encryption and Hashing requirement is important but not hard to meet.
 The important part is that proprietary encryption is unacceptable, old encryption algorithms are unacceptable.
 Modern encryption (AES and SHA) are acceptable.
 The use of FIPS Publication 140-2 allows HHS and CMS to benefit from the intelligence community assessment of cryptographic algorithms, thus moving up automatically when the intelligence community does.
 The use of Annex A rather than the core FIPS 140-2 specification allows for relaxed rules around certification, this doesn’t change the technical aspect but it does greatly reduce the invasive code inspection requirements of actual FIPS certification.
 The Annex A is very short, 6 pages long.
 The summary: Encryption AES or 3DES; Hashing SHA1, or higher;

 All of the Transports include fully security as part of the specification, so they are by definition already compliant with the Encryption and Hashing requirements.

-• Direct – S/MIME authenticated using X.509 Certificates/Private Keys, Encrypted with AES128 or AES256, and Hashed with SHA1 or SHA256.
+- Direct – S/MIME authenticated using X.509 Certificates/Private Keys, Encrypted with AES128 or AES256, and Hashed with SHA1 or SHA256.

-• Secure SOAP –secured with Mutual-Authenticated-TLS using X.509 Certificates/Private Keys, Encrypted with AES, and hashed with HMAC-SHA1, for more details see: Moving to SHA256 with TLS requires an upgrade
+- Secure SOAP –secured with Mutual-Authenticated-TLS using X.509 Certificates/Private Keys, Encrypted with AES, and hashed with HMAC-SHA1, for more details see: Moving to SHA256 with TLS requires an upgrade.

-• Secure SOAP – End-to-End - This is in IHE ATNA, but not in MU2 – There is an option to use WS-Security end-to-end security, but this requires also an update of common SOAP stacks and is administratively harder to achieve.
+- Secure SOAP – End-to-End - This is in IHE ATNA, but not in MU2 – There is an option to use WS-Security end-to-end security, but this requires also an update of common SOAP stacks and is administratively harder to achieve.
 Risk Assessment needs to drive the cost benefit.

-• Secure HL7 v2 – There is no mention of this dirty little secret, but all of those HL7 v2 requirements in the regulation would also need to meet the Encryption and Hashing requirement.
+- Secure HL7 v2 – There is no mention of this dirty little secret, but all of those HL7 v2 requirements in the regulation would also need to meet the Encryption and Hashing requirement.
 The solution here is to use the Mutual-Authenticated-TLS as is used in the Secure SOAP stack.
 Many toolkits support this, but not all of them.
 At IHE Connectathon we run into people who have forgotten to test this, they usually get going quickly.

-• Patient Engagement - Secure Messaging – There is no guidance on what Secure Messaging is, and I think this is the right solution.
+- Patient Engagement - Secure Messaging – There is no guidance on what Secure Messaging is, and I think this is the right solution.
 But whatever is used for Secure Messaging must also meet the § 170.210(f) requirements.
 Given that the requirements are just focused on Encryption and Hashing; this is easily met with a typical HTTPS web-portal.

-• Data at Rest – End-user device encryption. -- Okay this isn't a transport, but whatever solution used to protect data at rest, it must also meet the Encryption and Hashing requirements.
+- Data at Rest – End-user device encryption. -- Okay this isn't a transport, but whatever solution used to protect data at rest, it must also meet the Encryption and Hashing requirements.
 A good commercial solution or even the solutions built into operating systems cover this.
 What they don’t cover is KEY MANAGEMENT.
 If you don’t protect the key then it doesn't matter how well encrypted.

 The transport to certify is clear, just get Direct done somehow.
 If you can’t do direct, then you are going to struggle with trying to figure out what is going to be required of you.
 The Test Tools will likely answer this eventually.
 There certainly is nothing clear today to start developing toward.
 Stick with XDR, which is a subset of XDS.
 This solution is highly reusable.

-1. Note that evidence of the fact that certification requires Direct, but CMS will not be forcing only the use of Direct is found in the Standards rule on page 74 (In the 474 page pre-pub PDF)
+Note that evidence of the fact that certification requires Direct, but CMS will not be forcing only the use of Direct is found in the Standards rule on page 74 (In the 474 page pre-pub PDF)

-But this does not address the Karen's Cross problem.
+ReplyDeleteBut this does not address the Karen's Cross problem.
 I am more and more worried that the RED arrows in Karen's Cross and the use of 4 'computers' in the center is confusing people to thinking there is a network protocol defined.
 I need a new diagram.

 ReplyDelete